AdobeDocs/advertising.en/help/dsp/audiences/sources/source-universal-id.md

 ---
 # Activate Authenticated Segments from Universal ID partners

 To activate authenticated audiences through a universal ID solution within Advertising DSP, your segments must be translated into [!DNL RampIDs], which are recognizable in a biddable environment.
-You can accomplished this by either:
+You can accomplish this by either:

 * Leveraging the DSP integration with the [!DNL Adobe Real-Time Customer Data Platform (CDP)] and the [!DNL Adobe-LiveRamp Retrieval API].